belangeo/cecilia5/doc-en/source/src/modules/Dynamics/Distortion.rst

         Type of filter used before distortion
     **Post Filter Type** :
         Type of filter used after distortion
+    **Balance** :
+        Compression mode.
+Off, balanced with a fixed signal or balanced with the input source.
     **Polyphony Voices** :
         Number of voices played simultaneously (polyphony),
         only available at initialization time